milasudril/texpainter/quick-start_guide/index.md

 pattern](painting.png)

 Now, it is time to have a look at the <a href="../app/compositor.html">Compositor</a>, and the
-<a href="../app/document_preview.html">Document preview</a>.
-Currently, the Document preview shows
+<a href="../app/document_previewer.html">Document previewer</a>.
+Currently, the Document previewer
-a checkerboard pattern.
+shows a checkerboard pattern.
 This indicates that there is nothing to be drawn.
 This is because nothing has been connected to the input of the output node.
 To connect the nodes, you probably want to move them around so you can see everything.
 To move a node, simply drag its title.
 It is a good idea to move the output node to the right.

 ![The compositor after moving nodes](compositor_after_organizing.png)

 We want to copy the pixels of "texpainter demo" to the "Output image".
 Left-click either of red
-<a href="../glossary.html#port">ports</a>.
+<a href="../glossary.html#port">port</a>s.
 When you move the mouse cursor, you will se a line
 segment connecting the port with the mouse cursor.

 ![The process of connecting nodes](connecting_nodes.png)